Policies & Procedures

 Effective Date: 5/16/2018

-Revised Date: 9/25/2018
+Revised Date: 6/13/2024; 9/25/2018

 General Policy

-1. One hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately fifteen weeks for one semester or trimester hour of credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; or
+1. One hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately fifteen weeks for one semester hour of credit (or the equivalent amount of work over a different amount of time); or

-2. At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.
+2. At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.

-Following federal guidelines, RPCC awards one credit to students for satisfactory completion of one fifty minute session of classroom instruction for a minimum of three hours of work per
+In accordance with federal guidelines, RPCC awards one credit to students for satisfactory completion of one 50-minute session of classroom instruction for a minimum of three hours of work per week for a semester of not less than fifteen weeks.

 • For classes offered in a shortened format, the hours are prorated so that classes contain the same total number of hours as if the classes were scheduled for a full fifteen-week semester.